 Most people forming an LLC choose to be manager-managed for the following reasons:

-- Investors or Passive Members.
 Some LLCs may be interested in taking on investors or passive members at the time of formation or sometime in the future.
 If the LLC is manager-managed, the investors or passive members can be members of the LLC but they do not need to be managers (unless you want them to be), and thus, have no say in the day-to-day management of the LLC.
 By contrast, if the LLC is member-managed, investors could arguably have the opportunity to participate in the management of the LLC, depending on the Company Agreement.
-And a poorly drafted (or non-existent) Company Agreement could inadvertently give rights to people who you did not intend to have them.
+And a poorly drafted (or non-existent) Company Agreement could inadvertently give rights to people whom you did not intend to have them.

-- Insulation from Liability.
-While members are not liable for the debts and actions of an LLC, many persons simply prefer the additional layer of protection associated with having managers.
+While members are not liable for the debts and actions of an LLC, many people simply prefer the additional layer of protection associated with having managers.

-- Structure.
-A manager managed LLC can be setup with multiple managers to look and act like a traditional board of directors in a corporation.
+A manager-managed LLC can be set up with multiple managers to look and act like a traditional board of directors in a corporation.
 This can be very valuable for owners who prefer the structure of corporations, but want the flexibility and ease of an LLC.

 If there is only going to be one or two members of the LLC, then having a member-managed LLC is oftentimes the way to go.
 In fact, the Company Agreement and other governing documents of the LLC may be less cumbersome because laying out manager duties isn’t necessary.
 The problem with member-managed LLCs arises when the LLC has multiple members.

-Regardless which option is chosen, the Company Agreement should clearly define the roles and responsibilities of the members if member-managed and both members and managers if manager-managed.
-In any case, please reach out to your attorney or us here at Vela Wood if you need assistance in making sure such duties and responsibilities are provided for in your Company Agreement.
+Regardless pf which option you choose, the Company Agreement should clearly define the roles and responsibilities of the members if member-managed and both members and managers if manager-managed.
+In any case, please reach out to your attorney if you need assistance in making sure such duties and responsibilities are provided for in your Company Agreement.